Fix issues with specific apps or games

 Check out all possible conditions and wallpaper playback options for more types of application rules.
 You can also configure Wallpaper Engine to mute or pause when you launch a certain application.

 You can also change these settings for all applications in the Performance tab of the Wallpaper Engine settings.
-If you are having performance issues in multiple games, for example, it may make sense to just change the Other applications fullscreen option to Stop (free memory) so that Wallpaper Engine will turn itself off when you launch any game or fullscreen application.
+If you are having performance issues in multiple games, for example, it may make sense to just change the Other application fullscreen option to Stop (free memory) so that Wallpaper Engine will turn itself off when you launch any game or fullscreen application.